mljar/mercury/README.md

 ### Check our demo

-The demos with several example notebooks is running at:
+The demos with several example notebooks are running at:
 - [http://mercury.mljar.com](http://mercury.mljar.com) (running on AWS EC2 t3a.small instance)
 - [http://mercury-demo-1.herokuapp.com](http://mercury-demo-1.herokuapp.com) (running on Heroku, if dyno is sleeping and notebooks are not loaded, please refresh it and wait a little)